 Learn how to sew an apron

 Grandma loved to wear her handmade aprons around the house and out in the garden too.
-It's hard to picture her without her old fashioned pinny on.
-She always wore one and had several hanging in the pantry cleaned and pressed ready for life's emergencies.
+It's hard to picture her without one on.
+She always had several hanging in the pantry cleaned and pressed ready for life's emergencies.
 You're sure to find yours handy too.

 United States Department of Agriculture (1944)